 Virtual Reality doesn’t limit itself to distances the realtors have created a client base that doesn’t limit to only local buyers.
 As the world grows being more cosmopolitan, virtual reality offers virtual tours worldwide impacting the demand in real estate.

-Virtual reality in real estate has transformed the industry by providing virtual tours for their properties making their work more efficient.
+Virtual reality has transformed the real estate industry by providing virtual tours for their properties making their work more efficient.